-Since the UART speed is derived from a digitally calibrated oscillator, this may result in variations of up to \pm 2 %.
-When the UART Clock is derived from the ACLK (i.e. 32768Hz crystal) of the module this variation can be up to \pm 47 %.
-Details to this behavior can be extracted from Ti's Family User's Guide for MSP430x5xx μ C family.
+Since the UART speed is derived from a digitally calibrated oscillator, this may result in variations of up to $\pm$ 2 %.
+When the UART Clock is derived from the ACLK (i.e. 32768Hz crystal) of the module this variation can be up to $\pm$ 47 %.
+Details to this behavior can be extracted from Ti's Family User's Guide for MSP430x5xx $\mu$ C family.

-The output of characters on the serial interface runs with secondary priority.
-For this reason, short interruptions may occur between the outputs of individual successive bytes.
-The host must not implement too strict timeouts between two bytes to be able to receive packets that have interruptions in between.
+The output of characters on the serial interface takes place with secondary priority.
+For this reason, short interruptions may occur between the output of individual characters.